Committee on Theater & Performance Studies PhD Program

-- Three TAPS-related seminars within the entry department, to be determined in consultation with the Chair of TAPS.
+- Three TAPS-related seminars within the entry department, to be determined in consultation with the TAPS DGS.

 Five courses based primarily outside the entry department, comprising:

 - A two-term qualifying paper and/or performance project, to be developed in consultation with a faculty member in TAPS and a second faculty advisor from the entry department.
 The qualifying paper and/or performance project are typically undertaken during the fall and winter quarters of the student’s fourth year.
 This work is typically accommodated in two independent research courses or through the Performance Practice as Research (49700) course which may be taken prior to the fourth year.
 (See below for more information.)